BioIQ/openstackguides/centos/README.md

 There are [several pre-built images for OpenStack](http://docs.openstack.org/image-guide/content/ch_obtaining_images.html), including Ubuntu, Red Hat and Fedora.
 Images for CentOS and a few other Linux distros are not readily available, but they can be built from their respective installers using VirtualBox.

-This guide provides a step-by-step method for building and deploying a CentOS images for OpenStack.
+This guide provides a step-by-step method for building and deploying a CentOS image for OpenStack.

 ### Prerequisites for Building a CentOS Image
 The scripts for assisting in the build can be checked out from [BlueChip's Github account](https://github.com/bluechiptek/):